David Blades, A.Sc.T., LGA – Director, Board Chairman

-Enrolled in an MBA Program in Community Economic Development through the University of Cape Breton, David has achieved an Applied Degree from Lethbridge College in Environmental Science –Physical Geology and Biology.
+Enrolled in an MBA Program in Community Economic Development, David has achieved an Applied Degree from Lethbridge College in Environmental Science –Physical Geology and Biology.
 In 2002, David received accreditation in the Local Government and Applied Land Use Planning Programs at the University of Alberta and was responsible for the development and promotion of the Applied Land Use Planning program at the University of Alberta.
 David is a member of the Alberta Society of Engineering Technologists as a Certified Technologist (C. Tech).

 John holds a Masters Degree in Environmental Studies from York University, 1977 and has been a professional planner in Alberta for 30 years.
 Having worked for the City of Edmonton, the Yellowhead Regional Planning Commission, the provincial government, and for three private consulting firms, John was until recently a Principal of Scheffer Andrew, an independent professional engineering and planning consulting firm.

 In 1995, John started an independent planning consulting practice which he combined with Scheffer Consultants in 1999 to form Scheffer Andrew Ltd. John has extensive experience in senior business management, leadership development and strategic planning and has a successful track record in directing the growth of corporate companies.
 John taught the program for planning technicians at the Northern Alberta Institute of Technology and as well taught a course on Planning & Zoning for the Edmonton Real Estate Board.